sgmurphy/wordpress-plugins/weglot/readme.txt

 = Is Weglot Translate free? =

 - Weglot Translate is free for small websites (under 2,000 words) with one translation language.
-- Our WordPress multilingual plugin is cost-effective like no other, with custom paid plans to suit your needs.
+- Our WordPress multilingual plugin is cost-effective like no other, with custom paid plans to suit your translation needs.
 [Check our pricing](https://weglot.com/pricing) for more information.
 - Weglot Translate also offers a [10-day free trial version](https://dashboard.weglot.com/register); try our multilingual website solution today!

 = Is Weglot compatible with SEO? =

 Weglot Translate is 100% optimized for multilingual SEO.
 It creates a dedicated URL for each language to ensure the proper indexation of your translated multilingual content on search engines like Google.
-SEO tags are also translated and editable within your Weglot Translate account, for the ultimate control on your translations.
+SEO tags are also translated and editable within your Weglot Translate account, for the ultimate control of your translations.

+= Can I try Weglot before buying a plan? =

+Yes, we have a 10-day free trial—no commitment, no credit card required—that everyone can use to test Weglot on your site.
+After the trial, you can choose to stay on the free plan and keep your translations (if your word count is below 2,000).

+= How many languages are supported? =

+Weglot supports over 110 languages and offers the option to create custom languages for subscribers to the Advanced plan and upwards.
+That means you can have translations in French Canadian, British English, Mexican Spanish, or even Klingon.

+= Will using Weglot slow down my website? =

+Weglot stores translations in an external server, which means it won’t put any additional load on your webpage.
+Your website will continue running at the same speed as it has before, even with several more translations added.

 = Is Weglot Translate compatible with WooCommerce? =